ddev/ddev/docs/content/users/usage/offline.md

 !!!note "Administrative Privileges Required"

-    You must have administrative privileges to save the Windows hosts file.
+    You must have administrative privileges to save the hosts file on any OS.

-If you’re on Windows with a growing number of hostnames, be aware of [the 10-hosts-per-line limitation](../usage/troubleshooting.md#windows-hosts-file-limited-to-10-hosts-per-line).